Fairmont, Minnesota

 Fairmont is a city in and the county seat of Martin County, Minnesota, United States.
 The population was 10,487 at the 2020 census.

 History

-Fairmont was platted in 1857.
-The city was so named on account of its elevated town site.
-A post office has been in operation at Fairmont since 1858.
-Fairmont was incorporated as a city in 1902.
+Fairmont was established in 1857.
+The city's name reflects its elevated town site.
+A post office has been operational at Fairmont since 1858.
+Fairmont was incorporated as a city on February 28, 1878, and its first city charter was adopted in 1902.